jpquast/ggplate/README.md

 provided to the `value` argument.

 *Note: The default size of the plot is optimized to look good for the “Plots” tab in Rstudio.
-For an Rmarkdown file the `fig.width` argument should be set to 2.4.*
+For an Rmarkdown file set the chunk options to `fig.width=3, fig.height=3, dpi=300`.*

 ``` r
 # Create a 96-well plot with round wells